 I made this Charlotte Russe Cake for the New Year’s Eve.
 A classic European cake, the Charlotte Russe recipe is a very old one.
 Eighteenth-century European aristocrats knew Charlotte Russe as a cake made of lady fingers pressed into an elegant mold, filled with thick custard or Bavarian cream, and flavored with cooked fruit, spices or brandy.

+The tortes are usually soaked in syrups, to make them moister and have more layers than an American cake.
+In other words, tortes are cakes, but not all the cakes are tortes if that makes sense.
 Personally, I like this cake because it is a no bake one.
 Besides the fact that you don’t need to heat up the oven, with a little bit of desire, the cake can be put together in less than two hours.
 How cool is that?

 It can also be decorated with all kind of fruits in season.
 For example, I made one last year and decorated it with strawberries and slices of orange.
 I also covered the lady fingers with whipped cream.
 You can also use raspberries, blueberries, cranberries etc. Use your inspiration and make it your own.